hiblaphp/dns/README.md

 system configuration automatically.
 If system configuration cannot be loaded, Cloudflare (`1.1.1.1`) and Google (`8.8.8.8`) are used as defaults.

+When three or more nameservers are configured, the fallback chain is nested.
+For three nameservers the structure is effectively `FallbackExecutor(FallbackExecutor(NS1, NS2), NS3)`.
+If all servers fail, the error message will contain each server's error concatenated in the chain — this is expected and useful for diagnosing which servers were tried.

 ### Timeout

 Sets the maximum time in seconds to wait for a response from a nameserver before